TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

 - A group of Republicans [[lawsuitdroppedovermore3000absen]], including those sent by members of the military.
 - The Trump campaign [filed a different lawsuit](https://thenevadaindependent.com/article/trump-campaign-files-lawsuit-asking-judge-to-overturn-or-annul-nevadas-presidential-election-results) in Carson City District Court alleging multiple irregularities that the campaign claimed, without providing specific evidence, would be enough to overturn the election results in Nevada and flip the state to Trump.
 [It failed](https://thenevadaindependent.com/article/why-trumps-lawsuit-seeking-to-overturn-nevadas-presidential-race-sputtered-in-court).
 ## New Mexico
 ### Donald J. Trump for President v.
-Oliver et al. [link]
+Oliver et al.
 - On 14 December 2020, The Trump campaign sued the state over what it claims was the illegal use of ballot drop boxes after the state had already certified its results and sent them to the Electoral College.
 - On 11 January 2021, The Trump Campaign filed to voluntary dismiss the suit.
     - `COME NOW the Plaintiff Donald J. Trump for President, Inc., by and through its attorney of record Caruso Law Offices, PC by Mark J. Caruso, and respectfully requests this Court enter an Order dismissing all of Plaintiff’s claims against Defendants without prejudice.` [link](https://electioncases.osu.edu/wp-content/uploads/2020/12/Trump-v-Toulouse-Oliver-Doc37.pdf)
 ## Pennsylvania

-> `Free, fair elec­tions are the lifeblood of our demo­cracy.
+- `Free, fair elec­tions are the lifeblood of our demo­cracy.
 Charges of unfair­ness are seri­ous.
 But call­ing an elec­tion unfair does not make it so.
 Charges require specific alleg­a­tions and then proof.
 We have neither here.` [link](https://www2.ca3.uscourts.gov/opinarch/203371np.pdf)
 - The Trump campaign and the Republican National Committee filed a lawsuit asking a state appeals court to reject the Pennsylvania secretary of state's announcement that registered voters had until November 12 to provide proof of identity for mail-in ballots.
 Republicans believe the deadline should be November 9.
 This is the one case [that Trump won](https://www.post-gazette.com/news/crime-courts/2020/11/12/trump-campaign-election-2020-presidential-pennsylvania-lawsuit-ballots-late-identification/stories/202011120132), before the state Supreme Court [overturned the lower court decision](https://www.theguardian.com/us-news/2020/nov/17/philadelphia-donald-trump-us-elections-2020-joe-biden).
 - In [a wide-ranging federal lawsuit](https://www.businessinsider.com/trump-pennsylvania-election-lawsuit-allege-voter-fraud-2-counties-2020-11), the Trump campaign sued over alleged irregularities in the way ballots were counted throughout the state.
 They've [argued that 14,000 votes should be thrown out](https://www.businessinsider.com/trump-campaign-lawsuit-pennsylvania-votes-biden-enough-win-2020-11).
 The campaign submitted [a revised version of the lawsuit](https://www.businessinsider.com/trump-campaign-drops-part-of-pa-lawsuit-regarding-election-observers-2020-11) days later that retracted many of its original allegations.
 A judge [threw out the case](https://www.businessinsider.com/federal-judge-brann-rejects-trump-campaign-lawsuit-pennsylvania-2020-11), saying Trump's lawyers presented the court "with [strained legal arguments](https://www.businessinsider.com/pennsylvania-defense-lawyers-shredded-rudy-giuliani-trump-election-lawsuit-2020-11) without merit and speculative accusations, unpaid in the operative complaint and unsupported by evidence."
 An appeal of the case [also failed](https://www.justsecurity.org/wp-content/uploads/2020/11/Trump.pdf).
     - `This claim, like Franken­stein’s Monster, has been haphaz­ardly stitched together` ... `This Court has been presen­ted with strained legal argu­ments without merit and spec­u­lat­ive accus­a­tions, unpled in the oper­at­ive complaint and unsupported by evid­ence.
 In the United States of Amer­ica, this cannot justify the disen­fran­chise­ment of a single voter, let alone all the voters of its sixth most popu­lated state.
 Our people, laws, and insti­tu­tions demand more` [link](https://storage.courtlistener.com/recap/gov.uscourts.pamd.127057/gov.uscourts.pamd.127057.202.0_1.pdf)